 The effectiveness of endoscopic surgery for carpal tunnel syndrome is the most often discussed matter and the source of considerable debate.
 This often is the most crucial aspect of deciding to have surgery versus non-surgical treatment.

 The most common complication of surgery for carpal tunnel syndrome is the return of symptoms.
 This may occur shortly after the surgery or up to a year later.
 Loss of grip strength (or strength when pinching an object) is another common complication.
-If the muscles of the thumb had been weakened (an perhaps wasted) as a result of nerve damage, such functions may be lost permanently regardless of the surgery.

 Risks and Downside of Endoscopic Surgery